 The Board is ultimately responsible for the overall market risk and treasury investment management to ensure the risks are properly identified, measured and monitored by different level of parties.
-ALCO and RMC represent the first line and second line senior management oversight and monitoring on market risk and treasury investment related exposure.
+ALCO represents senior management oversight and monitoring on market risk and treasury investment related exposure.

 Market risk limits are defined in different dimensions, such as price sensitivity and open positions for foreign currencies, to monitor and control the market risk associated with business activities of the Bank.
-In addition, Treasury is required to prepare and submit the Treasury Investment Proposal, as mandated by Treasury Investment Policy, for ALCO review and approval.
-The performance and risk on Treasury investment portfolio will be presented in monthly ALCO meeting where the monitoring result on market risk related metrics will be presented both in ALCO and RMC on monthly basis.
+In addition, Treasury is required to prepare and submit the Treasury Investment Proposal, as mandated by Treasury Products and Investment Policy, for ALCO review and approval.
+The performance and risk on Treasury investment portfolio will be presented in monthly ALCO meeting where the monitoring result on market risk related metrics will be presented in ALCO and RC.